Plymouth Fertilizing Lawn Services

 Professional Soil Testing & Nutrient Assessment Requirements for Plymouth’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Plymouth’s glacial till and rocky upland soils.
-The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter (2–4%), and macro/micronutrients.
-Aim for a pH of 6.0–7.0 for cool-season grasses by applying dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH one unit, effect in 6–12 months).
-Use the USDA Web Soil Survey to identify drainage and organic matter status.
-Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust for shade (reduce N by 25–30%), traffic, and compaction.
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5 in Plymouth), nitrogen, phosphorus, potassium, organic matter, and micronutrients.
+Acidic soils require lime applications—preferably dolomitic lime at 50–100 lbs per 1,000 sq ft—to raise pH by one unit, with effects seen over 6–12 months.
+The USDA Web Soil Survey identifies local soils as glacial till, marine clay, or urban fill, often with 2–4% organic matter (target 4–6%).
+Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application for Kentucky bluegrass, max 3–4 lbs N annually).
+Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Plymouth

-Fertilizer use in Plymouth is governed by Massachusetts General Laws and local ordinances, especially in coastal and watershed areas where phosphorus is restricted except for new lawns or documented deficiency.
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licensing, complete specialized training, and maintain business registration with the town.
-Detailed records of applications, weather, and soil test results are required for compliance and liability.
-Insurance (minimum $1M per occurrence) and environmental coverage are recommended for all commercial services.
+Fertilizer use in Plymouth is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in coastal and watershed communities.
+Phosphorus is prohibited except for new lawns or documented deficiencies (soil test <30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and maintain business registration with Plymouth.
+Detailed records of applications, weather, and soil test results are required, especially for phosphorus use.
+Liability standards include a minimum $1M general liability insurance, environmental impairment coverage, and workers’ compensation for employees.
+For more information on licensing, visit the MDAR.

 Plymouth Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas